JungleDragon is a nature and wildlife community for photographers, travellers and anyone who loves nature. We're genuine, free, ad-free and beautiful.

 You're absolutely right, it has that weird avocet-like upturned bill that gives it its name, completely unique among hummingbirds if I'm not mistaken.

-Posted one year ago, modified one year ago
+Posted 2 years ago, modified 2 years ago

 1. Haha!
-Posted one year ago
+Posted 2 years ago

 Sign in or Join in order to comment.